 Bearing that in mind, we should foster friendships and seek interactions with people from diverse cultures and ethnicities ourselves at every opportunity.
 We naturally gravitate and connect with people similar to us, but we expand our horizons by breaking out of that comfort zone and learning to see things from different perspectives.
 Personal connections and experiences conquer those biased assumptions that come from fear of the unknown, whether the ‘unknown’ is a different skin colour, a different language, a different culture or a different religion.
 If we set an example of open-mindedness and regularly seek out opportunities for intercultural interactions of all types in this way, your children will want and expect to have a diverse network of friends too and will also benefit from exposure to multiple different perspectives.

 Family friendly resources (books and films) to help your children of all ages learn about racism

-Get in touch and see how we can help.
+Get in touch to see how we can help you support your employees.